ibexa/documentation-developer/docs/tutorials/platform_beginner/7_embed_content.md

 # Step 7 — Embed content

-Creating lists and detailed views of Content Types and their respective items often involves also loading their related resources.
+Creating lists and detailed views of Content Types and their respective items often involves loading related resources.
-In the following steps Rides will receive additional, related object: a Landmark, which will be displayed on Ride pages.
+In this step, you add a related object, a Landmark, which will be displayed on Ride pages.

 You can add as many or as little related resources as you like.